GET A QUOTE

 Nitinol alloys are rapidly becoming the materials of choice for use in self-expanding stents, graft support systems, filters, baskets, and various other devices for interventional procedures.
 Nitinol Medical Technologies, World Medical Technologies, and Cordis offer nitinol products, the performance of which is based on the highly unusual properties of nitinol alloys.

 The best-known properties of nitinol alloys are their superelasticity and thermal shape memory.
-While the term 'shape memory' describes the phenomenon of restoring a predetermined shape by means of hearing, having 'plastically' deformed that shape, the term superelasticity refers to the enormous elasticity of these alloys, which can be IO times greater than the best stainless steels used in medicine today.
+While the term 'shape memory' describes the phenomenon of restoring a predetermined shape by means of heating, having 'plastically' deformed that shape, the term superelasticity refers to the enormous elasticity of these alloys, which can be IO times greater than the best stainless steels used in medicine today.
 Although both effects are clearly spectacular, they are not the only important properties of the material.

 Nitinol alloys